Estimating Joint Interventional Distributions from Marginal Interventional Data: Proofs of the main results

 Notice that the derivative with respect to the Lagrangian in \Cref{eq:derivativesLagrangian} is 0 for those functions $f_{k}, g_{j}$ and $h_{l}$ for which $\bx\notin S_{j}, S_{k}, S^C_{l}, S^I_{l}$.

-We then find the solution to $P(y\mid\bx)$ when the above equations are equal to 0.
+We then find the solution to $\pdf(y\mid\bx)$ when the above equations are equal to 0.
 From \Cref{eq:derivativesLagrangian} we get

-It is important to notice that this equation is well-defined as long as $P(\bx)>0$ for all $\bx$.
+Notice that this equation is well-defined as long as $\pdf(\bx)>0$ for all $\bx$.
 Because the elements inside the exponential depend on $\bx$, we can rename $\lambda$ with $\tilde{\lambda}$.
 In addition, we gather the constants into the normalizing constant, which depends on $\bx$, giving us

 as required. \end{proof}